Want to avoid the kids menu? Here are five strategies that work for us–try them the next time you eat out with your kids.

 |You might also like: How to Raise Adventurous Eaters|

-How to Avoid the Kids Menu
+How to avoid the kids menu

 So as you’re being seated, ask your server for all regular menus.
 If your child usually enjoys the puzzles and activities on the children’s menu, bring along a small activity book and crayons.

 This tactic worked brilliantly with my older child.
 I explained to him that as you get older, your tastes change and you prefer more complicated foods and flavors.
 It’s something he latched onto and now wears as a badge of honor.

 Now my older son keeps a running list in his head of what we’ve had and what we still need to try.
 Of course, it’s also important to emphasize that when you try a cuisine, you should actually eat that cuisine (not the chicken fingers!).

-Order dishes to share.
 Asian restaurants are ideal for this, because the table can share several dishes.
 Or find an entree to share with your child and ask if it can be portioned on two plates (in my experience, many restaurants are happy do this).

 For instance, Indian cuisine is something we’ve begun to explore as a family (my husband loves it, I’m still lukewarm).
 A local Indian restaurant has a weekend buffet we plan to take our kids to so we can all try bites of many different kinds of dishes.

-And remember: You may think your children will only be happy eating from the kids menu, but they just might surprise you.
+You may think your children will only be happy eating from the kids menu, but they just might surprise you.
 Mine have on many occasions!
 (Read: What An Order of Greasy Onion Rings Taught Me About Feeding Kids)